Antinomique/blog/www/content/posts/sstic_infra_windows.md

 On Windows OS, it is known that well-known DLLs (e.g., ntdll) are mapped at the same address for all the processes of the system.
 This value is modified at each reboot of the system.
-Nevertheless, the mapping of executed PE, like the binary challenge is known to be different at each execution.
+Nevertheless, the mapping of an executed PE, like the binary challenge is known to be different at each execution.
 During the development phase of the binary challenge, it appears that executed binaries are always mapped at the same address during a boot life.
 This value changes when the system is rebooted.

 ## cmd Vs Powershell

-Most of players obtaining a remote code execution have launched a process with the WinExec call.
+Most of players obtaining an RCE have launched a process with a call to `WinExec`.
-Some of them have used Powershell and some of them have used cmd.
+Using this call, some of them have executed `Powershell` and some of them have executed `cmd`.
-It turns out that people using cmd.exe were not able to list directories and access the file from the Desktop.
+It turns out that people using `cmd` were not able to list directories and access the file from the Desktop.
-Though, people spawning powershell were able to reach the file on the Desktop and read it.
+Though, people spawning `Powershell` were able to reach the file on the Desktop and read it.
-Moreover, people who have spawned a cmd.exe then a powershell from it were able to access the file from the Desktop.
+Moreover, people who have spawned a `cmd` terminal then launched a `Powershell` inside, were able to access the file from the Desktop.

 ## DOS Powershell

-It appears that some players found a kind of Denial Of Service by executing some commands with their Remote Code Execution.
+It appears that some players found a kind of Denial Of Service by executing some commands with their RCE.
 Indeed, it seems they where able to make the AppJailLauncher process crash from their jail.
 It happened two times.

 ## Powershell arguments

-When players executed powershell commands asking arguments from their RCE, the arguments were asked in the powershell terminal from which the AppJailLauncher were launched.
+When players executed powershell commands asking arguments from their RCE, the arguments were asked in the `Powershell` terminal from which the AppJailLauncher were launched.

 # Conclusion